sufrin/Red/RedApp/README.md

 The "orthodox" OS/X app (instructions for building/installing are elsewhere) acts as its own editing service, and relies on OS/X to ensure that there is no more than one such service running at the same time.

-Sadly, at present some of the features that are needed by `pdfsync` cannot be implemented in it because of (legitimate, though stringent) Apple-imposed security requirements that it would be tedious to try and meet.
+At present one of the features provided to support `Skim` integration via `pdfsync` -- namely `Skim` moving its point of interest to the pdf region resulting from the]ine on which the editor cursor is sitting -- can only operate if the red server was started from a shell rather than from *the first* invocation of `AppleRed`.
+This slight inconvenience, is because of (legitimate, though stringent) Apple-imposed security requirements that it would be tedious to try and meet.